liuyadong08/STAT545_participation/README.md

-# STAT 545 rexploration
+# STAT 545 test
-A repository for exploring version control
+A repository for exploring version control.
-Some changes have been made
+Some changes have been made.